GeSamaras/css-exercises/grid/03-grid-layout-3/README.md

 ![desired outcome stretched](./desired-outcome-stretched.png)

 ### Self Check
-- The container element has two columns
+- The container element has two columns // grid-template-columns: 1fr 4fr
 - The container's second column is 4 times larger than the first column
-- The container element has a gap of 4px
+- The container element has a gap of 4px // gap: 4px
-- The header element has two columns
+- The header element has two columns // .header template-colums: 1fr 1fr
-- The `ul` inside the menu element contains another grid
+- The `ul` inside the menu element contains another grid // .menu .ul display: grid;
-- The `ul` inside the nav element contains another grid
+- The `ul` inside the nav element contains another grid // .nav .ul display: grid
-- The sidebar element has a gap of 50px
+- The sidebar element has a gap of 50px // gap: 50px
 - The text elements in the sidebar are centered with grid
-- The article element should set grid columns using `repeat` along with the `auto-fit` and `minmax` properties
+- The article element should set grid columns using `repeat` along with the `auto-fit` and `minmax` properties grid-column: repeat(auto-fit, minmax(250px, 1fr))
-- The article columns should have a minimum value of 250px and a maximum of 1fr unit
+- The article columns should have a minimum value of 250px and a maximum of 1fr unit // minmax(250px, 1fr)
-- The article element has a gap of 15px
+- The article element has a gap of 15px // gap: 15px
-- The card elements inside the article container have a height of 200px
+- The card elements inside the article container have a height of 200px // .card height: 200px;
-- The header and footer span across both columns
+- The header and footer span across both columns // .header grid-columns: 1 / -1
 - The sidebar only spans across the first column
 - The nav and article elements only span across the second column